Strongly correlated zero-bias anomaly in double quantum dot measurements: Abstract

 \section{Abstract}

 Experiments in doped transition metal oxides often show suppression in the single-particle density of states at the Fermi level, but disorder-induced zero-bias anomalies in strongly-correlated systems remain poorly understood.
-Numerical studies of the Anderson-Hubbard model have identified a zero-bias anomaly that is unique to strongly correlated materials, with a width proportional to the inter-site hopping amplitude $t$.\cite{Chiesa2008} In ensembles of two-site systems, a zero-bias anomaly with the same parameter dependence also occurs, suggesting a similar physical origin.\cite{Wortis2010} We describe how this kinetic-energy-driven zero-bias anomaly in ensembles of two-site systems may be seen in a mesoscopic realization based on double quantum dots, where ensemble averaging is effected by scanning over a range of gate voltages.
+Numerical studies of the Anderson-Hubbard model have identified a zero-bias anomaly that is unique to strongly correlated materials, with a width proportional to the inter-site hopping amplitude $t$.\cite{Chiesa2008} In ensembles of two-site systems, a zero-bias anomaly with the same parameter dependence also occurs, suggesting a similar physical origin.\cite{Wortis2010} We describe how this kinetic-energy-driven zero-bias anomaly in ensembles of two-site systems may be seen in a mesoscopic realization based on double quantum dots.
+Moreover, the double-quantum-dot measurements provide access not only to the ensemble-average density of states but also to the details of the transitions which give rise to the zero-bias anomaly.